phasehumans/sentiment-analysis/docs/01_Abstract.md

 - **Machine Learning-based sentiment classification** instead of rule-based TextBlob
 - Text preprocessing (Cleaning, Tokenization, Stopword Removal, Lemmatization)
 - Feature Extraction using TF-IDF
-- Training a classification model (Logistic Regression)
+- Training a classification model (Naive Bayes)

 ## **Abstract**
 The **YouTube Comment Sentiment Analysis System** is a web-based application that extracts comments from YouTube videos and classifies them into **Positive, Negative, or Neutral** sentiments using **Machine Learning**.
 The system leverages the **YouTube Data API** to fetch comments and applies **Natural Language Processing (NLP) techniques** to clean and preprocess the text.

 Instead of a rule-based approach like TextBlob, this project implements a **trained Machine Learning model** to enhance accuracy and generalizability.
-It applies **TF-IDF vectorization** to convert text into numerical representations and utilizes a **classification algorithm** Logistic Regression to predict sentiment labels.
+It applies **TF-IDF vectorization** to convert text into numerical representations and utilizes a **classification algorithm** Naive Bayes to predict sentiment labels.

 This system is beneficial for **content creators, brands, and researchers** to assess public opinion on videos, identify trends, and make data-driven decisions.